microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/grouplifecyclepolicy_renewgroup.md

 ### Response

-If successful, this method returns `200, OK` response code.
+If successful, this method returns `204, No Content` response code.
 It does not return anything in the response body.

 ### Example